-- (2) For SF-153s Used to Issue Material on Local Custody: Enter the command title or identification of LE. - (3) For SF-153 Possessions, Generation, Conversion ADD, and Inventories (Special) Reports: Enter the same data as entered in Block 2.
-(NOTE: Blocks 2 and 7 must reflect the same information.) - (4) For SF-153 Conversion DELETE and Relief from Accountability Reports: Enter: "CMS REMOVAL" and account number: 095999.
+(2) For SF-153s Used to Issue Material on Local Custody: Enter the command title or identification of LE.

+(3) For SF-153 Possessions, Generation, Conversion ADD, and Inventories (Special) Reports: Enter the same data as entered in Block 2.
+(NOTE: Blocks 2 and 7 must reflect the same information.)

-- (5) For SF-153 Destructions: If preparing the report for submission to the COR, insert "CMS DESTRUCTION" and insert account number 095997.
-Otherwise, leave blank. - h.
-Block 8 Accounting Legend Codes: Leave blank. - i.
-Block 9 Short Title/Designator-Edition: Enter the short title(s) and accounting data for the applicable COMSEC material in accordance with Article 225. - (1) Block 9 close out line: Immediately below the last short title line entry, enter: "TOTAL LINES_____TOTAL QUANTITY ." - (2) Block 9 Special Remarks: Below the "TOTAL LINES/TOTAL QUANTITY" entry, the following remarks, though not all inclusive, should be entered as applicable: - (a) Destruction Reports: Annotate the destruction authorization (e.g., CONAUTH, originator and date-time-group of message). - (b) Transfer Reports: Cite transfer authorization in accordance with Article 733.
-Additionally, DON accounts must include the transfer statement in Article 733.a when transferring material to another service account or agency (e.g., Army, NSA). - j.
-Block 10 Quantity: Enter the quantity of items reflected in Block 9. - k.
-Block 11 Accounting numbers (beginning/ending): Enter the accounting number(s) of the short title(s) listed in Block 9.
+h.
+Block 8 - Accounting Legend Codes: Leave blank.

+i.
+Block 9 - Short Title/Designator-Edition: Enter the short title(s) and accounting data for the applicable COMSEC material in accordance with Article 225.

+(1) Block 9 close out line: Immediately below the last short title line entry, enter: "TOTAL LINES\\\\\TOTAL QUANTITY\\\\\."

+(2) Block 9 - Special Remarks: Below the "TOTAL LINES/TOTAL QUANTITY" entry, the following remarks, though not all inclusive, should be entered as applicable:

+(a) Destruction Reports: Annotate the destruction authorization (e.g., CONAUTH, originator and date-time-group of message).

+(b) Transfer Reports: Cite transfer authorization in accordance with Article 733.
+DON accounts must include the transfer statement in Article 733.a when transferring material to another service or agency (e.g., Army, NSA).

+j.
+Block 10 - Quantity: Enter the quantity of items reflected in Block 9.

+k.
+Block 11 - Accounting numbers (beginning/ending): Enter the accounting number(s) of the short title(s) listed in Block 9.
 If the quantity is one, the beginning column may be left blank and the accounting number entered in the ending column.

-- 1. Block 12 AL Code: Enter the AL Code of the short title. - m.
-Block 13 Remarks: Enter any information considered pertinent to the report. - n.
-Block 14 Type of action taken: Place an "x" in the appropriate box.
-If the type of action taken is \underline{not} indicated, leave all boxes blank.
+1. Block 12 - AL Code: Enter the AL Code of the short title.

+m.
+Block 13 - Remarks: Enter any information considered pertinent to the report.

+n.
+Block 14 - Type of action taken: Place an "x" in the appropriate box.
+If the type of action taken is not indicated, leave all boxes blank.